JabRef/jabref/docs/code-howtos.md

 1. Add new `Localization.lang("KEY")` to Java file.
 2. Tests fail.
 In the test output a snippet is generated which must be added to the English translation file.
 There is also a snippet generated for the non-English files, but this is irrelevant.
 3. Add snippet to English translation file located at `src/main/resources/l10n/JabRef_en.properties`
-4. With `gradlew localizationUpdate` the "KEY" is added to the other translation files as well (you can use `gradlew localizationUpdateExtended` for extended output).
+4. <s>With `gradlew localizationUpdate` the "KEY" is added to the other translation files as well (you can use `gradlew localizationUpdateExtended` for extended output).</s> [Crowdin](http://translate.jabref.org) will add them as required.
 5. Tests are green again.

 ## Cleanup and Formatters